permaweb/ao-site/src/assets/specsMarkdown_old.md

 Unlike existing decentralized compute systems, `ao` is capable of supporting the operation of computation without protocol-enforced limitations on size and form, while also maintaining the verifiability (and thus, trust minimization) of the network itself.
 Further, `ao`'s distributed and modular architecture allows existing smart contract platforms to easily 'plug in' to the network, acting as a single process which can send and recieve messages from any other process.

-Instead of enforcing one set of choices upon all users of the computing environment, `ao` is built in a modular form: Allowing users to choose which virtual machines, sequencing models, message passing security guarantees, and payment options work best for them.
+Instead of enforcing one set of choices upon all users of the computing environment, `ao` is built in a modular form: Allowing users to choose which virtual machines, sequencing decentralization trade-offs, message passing security guarantees, and payment options work best for them.
 This modular environment is then unified by the eventual settlement of all messages -- each sharing the same format -- onto Arweave's decentralized data layer.
 This modularity creates a unified computing environment suiting an extremely wide set of workloads, in which every process can easily transfer messages and cooperate.

 `ao`'s core ojective is to enable trustless and cooperating compute services without any practical bounds on scale.
 This allows for a radically new design space of applications that were not previously possible: Blending the benefits of smart contract applications (services without requiring trust in anything but code), and traditional compute environments (Amazon EC2, etc).

-`aos` -- a decentralized operating system for `ao` -- allows developers to launch command-line processes that function like smart contracts within its decentralized network.
-This process is similar to starting a server on a cloud service, but with decentralization and trustless computation as key advantages.
-These processes operate without being confined to any particular location, enabling seamless user interactions across the network.
-The outcome is a 'Single System Image'—a unified, global computing platform that transcends physical and scalability limits, collectively used by all participants.
-Essentially, AO forms a vast, scalable computer where users can interact with any process, promoting a highly collaborative ecosystem.
+Due to its scalability, the natural way for developers to use `ao` is to spawn their own command-line (`aos`) process inside the network, and to start issuing commands.
+This DevX is similar to how developers create a new server instance at a cloud host and connect to it via SSH, except that this command line process has the properties of a smart contracts.
+Their commandline process on `ao` doesn't live in any specific data center or at any one physical location, and its computation is completely trustless.
+Every user can message and interact with every other process and program.
+The result of this is a global 'Single System Image': A unified computer -- spread around the world, operating at any scale -- shared between all users.

-For users, `ao` represents a shared computer on which they can execute multiple processes.
-These processes are not confined to any particular servers or under the dominion of any single individual or group.
-Once activated, these processes deliver their services with cryptographic security, ensuring unbiased and perpetual operation.
-This design empowers users with the ability to rely on services that maintain their rights consistently over time, fostering a trustable environment for interaction with the system.
+From the end-user or developer's perspective, the essence of `ao` is simple: `ao` is a shared computer that they can run any number of processes inside.
+These processes are not hosted on any specific servers, or under the control of any one individual or group.
+Instead, once launched these processes can be cryptographically entrusted to render their services in a provably neutral manner, permanently.
+This enables them to guarantee rights to their users over time.

-## Core Functionality

 When compared to existing decentralized and distributed computation systems, the `ao` protocol offers the following features:

 - **Arbitrary numbers of processes ('contracts') running in parallel**: In `ao`, applications are built of any number of communicating processes.
-Inspired by the original actor model ([Carl Hewitt, 1973](https://www.ijcai.org/Proceedings/73/Papers/027B.pdf)) and [Erlang](https://erlang.org), `ao` does not allow processes to share memory between one another, but does allow them to coordinate via a native message-passing standard.
+Inspired by [Erlang](https://erlang.org), `ao` does not allow processes to share memory between one another, but does allow them to coordinate via a native message-passing standard.
 Each of these processes can then be operated at the full speed of the computing resources that are available, without interfering with one another.
 By focusing on message-passing `ao` enables scaling mechanics that are far more similar to traditional web2/distributed systems environments, than traditional smart contracts.
-- **Unbounded resource utilization in processes**: Building on the lazily-evaluated architecture of the original versions of [SmartWeave](https://github.com/ArweaveTeam/SmartWeave) and [LazyLedger](https://arxiv.org/pdf/1905.09274.pdf) (later known as [Celestia](https://celestia.org/)), nodes in the `ao` network do not need to perform any compute at all in order to reach consensus about program state transitions.
+- **Unbounded resource utilization in processes**: Building on the lazily-evaluated architecture of the original versions of [SmartWeave](https://github.com/ArweaveTeam/SmartWeave), nodes in the `ao` network do not need to perform any compute at all in order to reach consensus about program state transitions.
 State is implied 'holographically' by the Arweave-hosted log of messages to the process.
 Compute costs are then delegated to users who can either calculate their own states, or request execution by nodes of their choosing.
-- **Access Arweave, a native unbounded harddrive**: `ao` processes can seamlessly load and execute data of any size directly into their memory and write back to the network.
-This setup eliminates the typical resource constraints and enables fully parallel execution, dramatically expanding the possibilities for application development beyond the limits of traditional smart contract platforms.
-Consequently, it opens the door to sophisticated applications requiring extensive data handling and computational resources, such as machine learning tasks and high-compute autonomous agents.
+- **Access Arweave, a native unbounded harddrive**: `ao` processes are able to load data from Arweave directly into their memory for execution -- regardless of size -- as well as to write data back to the network.
+When paired with the network's lack of enforced resource limits and fully paralell execution, this capability significantly broadens the design space for programs, far beyond the normal constraints of traditional smart contract platforms.
+For example, machine learning tasks and high-compute autonomous agents.
-- **Autonomously activating contracts**: In traditional smart contract environments (like Ethereum, Solana, Polygon, etc.), contracts 'wake up' to perform compute at the request of a user transaction.
+- **Self-waking contracts**: In traditional smart contract environments (like Ethereum, Solana, Polygon, etc.), contracts 'wake up' to perform compute at the request of a user transaction.
 This creates an environment in which programs are not 'live' unless a user interacts with them, lessening the scope of applications that can be built ontop. `ao` removes this limitation by allowing contracts to have scheduled 'cron' interactions that automatically wake them up and execute compute at set intervals.
 Any user, or indeed the process itself, can pay a node to 'subscribe' to a process in order to trigger the evaluation of the compute at the appropriate frequency.
 - **Modular architecture supporting extensions**: `ao`'s core architecture is an open data protocol that anyone can build an implementation of.
 Everything -- from the sequencers, message passing relayers, and even the virtual machine of the system -- can be swapped out and extended at will.
 This flexibility will allow the existing smart contracting systems in the Arweave ecosystem (Warp, Ever, Mem, et al) to plug into `ao` and be able to send and receive messages from the unified network.
 This will also allow all of these smart contracting systems to share some of the same infrastructure and tooling, making for a more coherent experience of compute on Arweave.

-## The `ao` Architecture in a Nutshell
+### The `ao` Architecture in a Nutshell

 The fundamental components of `ao` are as follows: